Mayor and Council

 Address: City Hall, 200 Main St., Salmon, ID 83467

-Term Expires: January 2024
+Term Expires: January 2028

 Email: bob_overacker101@hotmail.com

-Term Expires: January 2024
+Term Expires January 2030

-Councilor Russell "Russ" Chinske
+Councilor and Council President Russell "Russ" Chinske

 Russ Chinske was elected to serve a four year term as City Councilor in the November 2013 election.
 He was then asked to fill a vacant seat on Council in January 2021, which he accepted.
 He was elected to serve a two year term beginning January 2022.
+Councilor Chinske was re-elected in November of 2023 for a term of 4 years.
+The Council voted at the first meeting of 2026 to confirm Chinske as Council President.

-Term Expires January 2024
+Term Expires January 2028

-Term expires January 2026
+Term expires January 2030

 Councilor Neal James